jungjanos/Movie-Tracker/README.md

 * **Architecture-refactorings** (default) : repaying technical debt and the current push for a clean layering with loosely coupled assemblies.
 Some of the tests might be temporarily broken.
 * **master** : stable, throughly tested, all features and tests work for all build configurations.
 Releases come from this branch.

+### Navigating the code

+* Code is organized into separate Visual Studio Projects which are compiled into separate assemblies
+* Each project contains a **\_README.txt** file.
+Consult it to get an idea of the contents and some of the design decissions
+* Layered architecture with components organized into Data, Service and Ui layers with the component holding the Model definitions accessible to the Service and Ui layers
+* Component interfaces (named Ch9.\[Component Name].Contracts) and implementations (naming consistent with the interface project) are splitted into separate assemblies.
+Dependencies between assemblies are managed according to the Stairway pattern:
+  * Clients only depend on the interface
+  * Interface implementations are placed in separate assembly thus easily replacable
+  * Dependencies between layers always point down (Ui -> Services.Contracts, Services -> Data.Contracts)

 # Distribution